Glossary

 Assistive technology (AT)

 Equipment or devices that help people do things they can’t do because of their disability.
-Assistive technology may also help people do something more easily or safely, and can reduce the need for supports over time.
+Someone might use assistive technology to do something more easily or safely.

 C